northeastern-rc/rc-public-documentation/docs/source/datamanagement/discovery_storage.md

 # Data Storage Options

-RC is responsible for procuring and maintaining several data storage options, including active and archive storage solutions.
+Research Computing is responsible for procuring and maintaining data storage options, including active and archive storage solutions.
 If you are affiliated with Northeastern, you can request one or more storage solutions to meet your needs.
 If you anticipate needing storage as part of a grant requirement, please [schedule a storage consultation] with an RC staff member to understand what storage options best meet your research needs.

+If you find that you need more than the allotted complimentary storage, please refer to the [Research Projects Storage Space Policy] page for more information about Active and Archival storage costs.

 ## Active Storage

 Two main storage systems are connected to Northeastern's HPC cluster: `/home` and `/scratch`; these options have specific quotas and limitations.
 The list below details the storage options available on the HPC cluster if you have an account.
 Every individual with an account has a `/home` and `/scratch`.
 While research groups can request additional storage on the `/work` storage system, `/work` storage is not currently provisioned for individuals.

 :::{important}
 The `/scratch` space is only for temporary storage; this storage is not backed up.
-Please review the `/scratch` policy on our [Policy page].
+Please review the `/scratch` policy on our [Scratch Space Policy page].
 :::

 **$HOME:** `/home/<username>` where `username` is your NU login, e.g., `/home/j.smith`